wmaynard/chat-service/README_ADMIN.md

 ## Creating Private Rooms

 This is an important feature for other interop activities, such as guilds.
-Private rooms can only be created with an admin token; they can't be created by players.
+Private rooms can only be created or modified with an admin token; they can't be altered by players.
 These are different in DMs in that they're intended to be more or less permanent fixtures and rare to see created.
 A list of `accountIds` must be provided and must contain at least one valid ID.

 A `data` object can be optionally passed in, but is not required.
 It is not used directly by chat service, but will be available to any consuming clients if specified.